catspeed-cc/invidious-token-updater/README.md

 ***The script no longer replaces the invidious configuration file, it will edit the specific configuration lines directly.***

-***This script is NOT production ready without extensive changes to the way the tokens are updated, etc.***
+***The script is NOT production ready without extensive changes to the way the tokens are updated, etc.***

 ## Instructions